Michael-shannon/cellPLATO/cellPLATO/README.md

 4. Activate the environment: conda activate cellPLATO
 5. Install the rest of the packages: pip install -e .

+## How to use cellPLATO:

+cellPLATO is made to be used downstream of cell segmentation and tracking.
+We used cellpose and then bayesian tracker, with files organized as below in the 'file organization' section.

+With jupyter notebook installed, type jupyter notebook in the terminal to begin, and select one of the notebooks to begin running cellPLATO.

 ## Description:

 A collection of Jupyter notebooks allows user to process through the analysis step by step, or using pre-assembled pipelines.